 Lawsuit loans are non-recourse, implying they are backed by the lawsuit’s prospective settlement or verdict.
 This crucial characteristic distinguishes litigation loans from conventional loans.
 Unlike litigation loans, which must only be repaid if the plaintiff prevails in court or negotiates a favorable settlement, traditional loans often require repayments irrespective of the outcome.

 The eligibility requirements are still another significant distinction.
 Traditional loans frequently call for collateral, an ongoing source of income, and a good credit rating.
-Contrarily, lawsuit loans place more of an emphasis on the case’s merits.
+Contrarily, lawsuit fundings place more of an emphasis on the case’s merits.

 - The case’s strength and